kk327/panoramaxguessr/README.md

 There's also a button to go back to the primary location, which is below the map on the screen.
 Left to it is a compass that you can use to your advantage as well.
 When you're finished looking for where you are, select your guess on the map and click the Guess button.
 You'll see a fullscreen map with the correct location marked with a green marker on it.
+In addition to navigating using clicking, there are keyboard bindings.
+9 - move forward in the direction in which the person taking the photos was moving in, 3 - move backwards, space - start/stop automoving forward, b - automove backwards, arrow keys - rotate.